rahidelvi/www/index.md

 ✌

 Thanks for visiting my little spot on the web.
-Here you’ll find links to what I’ve been posting on Instagram, Twitter, LinkedIn, _and_ a other places on the web.
+Here you’ll find links to what I’ve been posting on Instagram, Twitter, LinkedIn, _and_ a few other places on the web.

-My thoughts on online privacy is a mix of [this][1] and lately, [this][2].
+My thoughts on online privacy is presently a mix of [this][1] and lately, [this][2].
+I also naively believe that choices matter.

 You're welcome to